3191110276/intro-to-kubernetes/C1_IT_Process_Changes/README.md

 This is just a short overview of how the Kubernetes world is different from the VM world.
 Let's have a look at how this can affect IT processes by looking at an example of how Kubernetes could be run in an organization.

 ![K8s process](img/process.png?raw=true "K8s process")

+Developers will still be writing the code for applications, but we also need to create Kubernetes manifests that support these applications.
+This can be done by the K8s admin, by the developer, or by a combination of both.